-These bright, eye-catching flowers in the daisy family are a favorite amongst painted ladies, monarchs and butterflies of all kinds.
+These bright, eye-catching flowers in the daisy family are a favorite amongst painted ladies, monarchs, and butterflies of all kinds.
 The Mexican Sunflower is smaller than a sunflower and comes in many vibrant varieties, from a fire-orange to bright yellow.
-In addition to attracting pollinators such as hummingbirds, these flowers are also drought tolerant and low maintenance.
+In addition to attracting pollinators such as hummingbirds, these flowers are also drought-tolerant and low maintenance.

-Plants That Attract Pollinators
+More Plants That Attract Pollinators

 Here are some colorful flowers that attract a wide range of pollinators, from hummingbirds to native bees.
 Planting any of these plants will guarantee you a garden full of spring visitors.

-Goldenrod plants, sometimes mistaken for ragweed, produce bright-yellow plumes of flowers which attract bees and butterflies.
+Goldenrod plants, sometimes mistaken for ragweed, produce bright-yellow plumes of flowers that attract bees and butterflies.
 Not only do they create a pop of vivid color throughout your backyard landscape, but they also draw harmful insects away from your garden vegetables and provide nectar for migrating butterflies.

 Hummingbird Mint ‘Ava Agastache’

 With tall spikes of fragrant deep red-pink to purple flowers, ava flowers are best known for attracting hummingbirds in the spring.
 In addition to hummingbirds, they attract a host of beneficial pollinators, from monarch butterflies to bees.